by Matt Slick

 This is one of the most important questions of all of history.
 If Jesus arose from the dead, then what he said about himself is true.
 If he did not arise from the dead, then what he said about himself is not true.
 Jesus claimed to be the only way to God (John 14:6).
 He claimed to be able to forgive sins (Luke 5:20).
 He also claimed to be divine (John 8:24; 8:58 with Exodus 3:14).
 Therefore, his extraordinary claims are tied to his resurrection.

-Of course, it is one thing to "say" that Jesus arose from the dead.
-It is another thing to prove it.
-But the problem is we cannot prove that He rose from the dead.
-The reason is that the documents that describe Him are 2,000 years old.
+Of course, it is one thing to "say" that Jesus arose from the dead, it is another thing to prove it.
+But the problem is we cannot prove that he rose from the dead.
+The reason is because the documents that describe Him are 2000 years old.
 At best, all we can do is look at those documents to determine if they are reliable and accurate.
 If they are, then we simply need to look at what they say in order to see if they support His resurrection or not.
 It is then up to the individual to accept or reject the claims thus presented.

 The New Testament is reliable

 First of all, the New Testament documents have a greater reliability to them in any other set of ancient documents in existence.
 The New Testament documents are 99.5% textually pure.
 This means that there is less than 1/2 of 1% of all the 26,000 copies we have of the various documents included in the New Testament.
 Added to this the incredible redundancy of copies, and their almost 100 percent agreement, and we can easily conclude that the transmission of the documents to us has been extremely reliable.
 If anyone were to dismiss the New Testament documents by saying that they are corrupted, then he must also throw out all other ancient documents including those of the writings of Plato, Socrates, Aristotle, and many others because none of them come close to approaching either the number of manuscripts in existence, their reliability, or the accuracy of the copies that exists in the New Testament documents.